 4. Food Trucks Can Experiment with Location

-Apart from keeping all your documents ready while you are on a move, you will just have to take permissions from the RWAs before parking your food truck in posh residential areas.
+Apart from keeping all your documents ready while you are on the move, you will have to take permissions from the RWAs before parking your food truck in posh residential areas.

 Just remember to choose your location which is easily accessible (for cars and other vehicles), and sees ample footfall.

 5. Food Trucks Allow You to Build (Or Expand) A Brand

 With a mobile food van, you can build your brand at a smaller level before expanding into something more significant, such as a sit-down restaurant or possibly franchising your trucks.
 The confusion of a few restauranteurs between going for a food truck or a regular restaurant could be solved by using a good example of both the restaurant formats.
 A good example would be Ramji Chaiwale, a Bangalore based startup that started with a single food truck and now has six stores in the city and is expanding to 20.
 Know the success story of Ramji Chaiwale here.